Skip to main content

 • Vector Database: Must be accessible for semantic search functionality

 Search Types & Use Cases: GRAPH_COMPLETION (Default - Recommended): Natural language Q&A using full graph context and LLM reasoning.
 Best for: Complex questions, analysis, summaries, insights.
 Returns: Conversational AI responses with graph-backed context.
 RAG_COMPLETION: Traditional RAG using document chunks without graph structure.
 Best for: Direct document retrieval, specific fact-finding.
 Returns: LLM responses based on relevant text chunks.
 CHUNKS: Raw text segments that match the query semantically.
 Best for: Finding specific passages, citations, exact content.
 Returns: Ranked list of relevant text chunks with metadata.
 SUMMARIES: Pre-generated hierarchical summaries of content.
 Best for: Quick overviews, document abstracts, topic summaries.
 Returns: Multi-level summaries from detailed to high-level.
-CODE: Code-specific search with syntax and semantic understanding.
+CODING_RULES: Code-specific search with syntax and semantic understanding.
 Best for: Finding functions, classes, implementation patterns.
 Returns: Structured code information with context and relationships.
 CYPHER: Direct graph database queries using Cypher syntax.
 Best for: Advanced users, specific graph traversals, debugging.
 Returns: Raw graph query results.
 FEELING_LUCKY: Intelligently selects and runs the most appropriate search type.
 Best for: General-purpose queries or when you’re unsure which search type is best.
 Returns: The results from the automatically selected search type.
 CHUNKS_LEXICAL: Token-based lexical chunk search (e.g., Jaccard).
 Best for: exact-term matching, stopword-aware lookups.
 Returns: Ranked text chunks (optionally with scores).
 Args: query_text: Your question or search query in natural language.
 Examples:

 • “What are the main themes in this research?”